godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 If we have a :ref:`FuncRef <class_FuncRef>` assigned to ``callback_function``, then we call that passed in function.
 If we do not have a :ref:`FuncRef <class_FuncRef>` assigned to ``callback_function``, we print out a warning to the console.

-.. tip:: Try running ``Testing_Area.tscn`` to make sure there is no runtime issues.
+.. tip:: Try running ``Testing_Area.tscn`` to make sure there are no runtime issues.
 If the game runs but nothing
          seems to have changed, then everything is working correctly.

 Getting the animations ready